jwtk/jjwt/README.md

      message itself, called the `header`.

-A JWT `payload` can be absolutely anything at all - anything that can be represented as a byte array, such as Strings, images, documents, etc. And because a JWT `header` is a JSON `Object`, it would make sense that a JWT `payload` could also be a JSON `Object` as well.
+A JWT `payload` can be absolutely anything at all - anything that can be represented as a byte array, such as Strings, images, documents, etc.

+But because a JWT `header` is a JSON `Object`, it would make sense that a JWT `payload` could also be a JSON `Object` as well.
 In many cases, developers like the `payload` to be JSON that represents data about a user or computer or similar identity concept.
 When used this way, the `payload` is called a JSON `Claims` object, and each name/value pair within that object is called a `claim` - each piece of information within 'claims' something about an identity.

-While it is useful to 'claim' something about an identity, really anyone can do that.
+And while it is useful to 'claim' something about an identity, really anyone can do that.
 What's important is that you _trust_ the claims by verifying they come from a person or computer you trust.

 A nice feature of JWTs is that they can be secured in various ways.
 A JWT can be cryptographically signed (making it